timhberry/image-gallery/README.md

 The refactored app in `2-cloud-storage` uses GCS for object storage.
 Now the app itself is stateless and can run anywhere and in any configuration (containerised, auto-scaled etc.).

+The version in `3-firestore` adds support for storing image metadata in Cloud Firestore.

 **Note:** For the sake of clarity there is no exception handling in this code.
 It is for demonstration purposes only.
 Use it at your own risk!